 \begin{remark} When $\eth_{\phi}$ is the Hodge-deRham operator of $g_{\phi}$, Corollaries~\ref{dt.19}, \ref{dt.22}, \ref{dt.24} and \ref{dt.27} correspond to \cite[Proposition~16]{HHM2004}. \end{remark}

 Finally, we can use Theorem~\ref{dt.10} to give a pseudodifferential description of the inverse of $D_{\phi}$ when it is inverted as a Fredholm operator.
-More precisely, for $\delta-1$ not critical weights, consider the Fredholm operator
+More precisely, for $\delta-1$ not a critical weight, consider the Fredholm operator

 of Corollary~\ref{dt.24}.
 Let $\mu>0$ be such that the interval $(\delta-1-\mu,\delta-1+\mu)$ contains no critical weight of the indicial family $I(D_b,\lambda)$.
-By Remark~\ref{dt.9b}, the interval $(1-\delta-\mu,1-\delta+\mu)$ is a also free of critical weights of the indicial family $I(D_b,\lambda)$.
+By Remark~\ref{dt.9b}, the interval $(-\delta-\mu,-\delta+\mu)$ is a also free of critical weights of the indicial family $I(D_b,\lambda)$.
 Let $P_1$ be the orthogonal projection in $L^2_b(M;E)$ onto the kernel of \eqref{dt.30}.
 By Corollary~\ref{dt.22}, $P_1\in\Psi^{-\infty,\cE}(M;E)$ is a very residual operator in the sense of \cite{MazzeoEdge}, where $\cE=(\cE_{\lf},\cE_{\rf})$ is an index family with $\inf\Re\cE_{\lf}\ge\mu$ and $\inf\Re\cE_{\rf}\ge\mu$.
 Similarly, let $P_2$ be the orthogonal projection onto the orthogonal complement of the range of \eqref{dt.30} in $L^2_b(M;E)$.
 From the formal self-adjointness of $D_{\phi}$, on can check that the orthogonal complement of the range of \eqref{dt.30} is given by $\ker_{L^2_b}(x^{\delta}D_{\phi}x^{-\delta})$.
 By Corollary~\ref{dt.22}, this space is finite dimensional and its elements are polyhomogeneous.
 Hence, we also have that $P_2\in\Psi^{-\infty,\cF}(M;E)$ is very residual with $\cF=(\cF_{\lf},\cF_{\rf})$ an index family such that $\inf\Re\cF_{\lf}\ge \mu$ and $\inf\Re\cF_{\rf}\ge \mu$.

-Now, by Corollary~\ref{dt.24}, there is a bounded operator $G_{\delta-1}: L^2_b(M;E)\to M_{\delta-1}$ such that
+Now, by Corollary~\ref{dt.24}, there is a bounded operator $G_{\delta-1}: L^2_b(M;E)\to \cD_{\delta-1}$ such that